+GE_BIM-00101 Fig 8.2, Level of Geometrical Information

+Appendices I and K of that document also provides further information on the Level of Detail.

 Level of Information (LOI)

 TBC

 Level of Information for Documentation

 The Lead Appointed Party shall refer to the condition of contract, the Project Requirements and any other relevant industry standards for the appropriate descriptions of the contents, quantity, quality and granularity of documents to be supplied to the Appointing Party.